ggrangel/searchmerge/README.md

 # SearchMerge

-SearchMerge is a toy project built to learn modern Perl.
+SearchMerge is a project built to learn modern Perl.
 It's a very simple web search engine.
 Given a query, it fetches results from multiple sources, merges them, parses and ranks them, and then exposes the results through both a CLI and a simple web server.

-This is not production-ready software, it exists mainly for fun, experiments, and practicing Perl patterns.
+This is not production-ready software, it exists mainly for experiments, and practicing Perl patterns.
 ---

 ## Project Structure